Bnaya/objectbuffer/docs/implementationDetails.md

 ## How to choose the size I need

+Think of the arraybuffer size as the [heap allocated to your program by the operating system](https://en.wikibooks.org/wiki/Memory_Management/Stacks_and_Heaps#Heap_Storage), but with your direct control.

+It's difficult to pre-determine how much memory is required, so you need to start with something reasonable and resize it on need.

-The initial size must fit the initial data passed to `createObjectBuffer`.
+<s>The initial size must fit the initial data passed to `createObjectBuffer`.
 You may use the sizeof function that calculate the size of the given value, but a **rule of thumb** is "the size of the data in JSON form, without the line breaks and space + 5%".
 To that, you need to add additional space for operations that will require more space.
-To check how much free space left, use `spaceLeft`.
+To check how much free space left, use `spaceLeft`.</s>

 ## What will happen if I